python/devguide/buildbots.rst

 The build steps run by the buildbots are the following:

-* Checkout of the source tree for the changeset which triggered the build
+* Check out the source tree for the changeset which triggered the build
 * Compile Python
 * Run the test suite using :ref:`strenuous settings <strenuous_testing>`
-* Cleanup the build tree
+* Clean up the build tree

 It is your responsibility, as a core developer, to check the automatic build results after you push a change to the repository.
 It is therefore